 Jan Dop assists national and international enterprises in all facets of their day-to-day business operations.
 He specializes in personnel, real estate and issues involving public authorities.
 Jan is Head of our Embassy Desk, that serves Embassies, Consulates, diplomats and expats.
-He has been a lawyer at Russell since 1995, and became a partner in 2011.
+He has been an attorney at Russell since 1995, and became a partner in 2011.

-Jan Dop is a lawyer and partner at Russell Advocaten.
+Jan Dop is an attorney and partner at Russell Advocaten.
 He is an experienced lawyer combining profound legal knowledge with the knowledge of his client and its business.
 Thus he succeeds to turn complex legal problems into efficient and practical solutions and adequate advice.
 As Head of our Embassy Desk, he assists Embassies and Consulates.

 Jan advises and litigates for entrepreneurs in national and international disputes on undertaking, personnel, and real estate.
 His clients include international fashion businesses, IT businesses, and wholesale traders.
 He regularly publishes articles on employment law in legal journals.